Scholarships & Grants

 The state of Georgia provides state- and lottery-funded grants and scholarships to support educational goals of its residents.
 To qualify for state financial aid programs, the student must be an U.S. citizen or eligible non- citizen and a legal resident of Georgia.
 In general, a Georgia resident must have maintained a domicile in the state for at least 12 consecutive months immediately prior to the first day of classes of the school term (semester or quarter) for which the student is seeking assistance from one or more state programs and have graduated from a Georgia high school.
 Other eligibility requirements may apply for each state program.

 - HOPE Grant is a state grant funded by the Georgia lottery.
-The HOPE Grant is available to Georgia resident pursuing a certificate or diploma at an eligible Technical College System of Georgia (TCSG) or University System of Georgia institution.
-The HOPE Grant covers a portion of assessed tuition on a per credit hour basis, currently $70.
+The HOPE Grant is available to Georgia residents pursuing a certificate or diploma at an eligible Technical College System of Georgia (TCSG) or University System of Georgia institution.
+The HOPE Grant covers a portion of assessed tuition on a per credit hour basis, currently $73.
+The portion will increase to $76 effective Fall Term 2019.
 It does not cover fees or provide a book allowance.
 To apply, fill out a Free Application for Federal Student Aid (FAFSA) or an online application at GAFutures.

 - Zell Miller HOPE Grant is a state grant funded by the Georgia lottery.
 It is available to Georgia residents pursuing a certificate or diploma at a Technical College System of Georgia (TCSG) or University System of Georgia institution.
 An expansion of the HOPE Grant program, recipients of the Zell Miller Grant who maintain a 3.5 or higher grade point average will receive a grant for 100 percent of assessed tuition each semester.